Suggested Open Badges Requirements

 - Retrievable by the recipient and portable across the Open Badges ecosystem

 - Verifiable by those who view the badge

-Products may achieve IMS certification for one or more of the following services:
+Products may achieve 1EdTech certification for one or more of the following services:

 - Open Badges Issuer (creates and distributes Open Badges)

 All certified products are issued a certification number and are listed in the official 1EdTech Certified Product Directory at imscert.org